Last Updated: May 10, 2026

 What are the generic drug sources for lamotrigine and what is the scope of freedom to operate?

-Lamotrigine is the generic ingredient in six branded drugs marketed by Owp Pharms, Glaxosmithkline Llc, Actavis Elizabeth, Alembic, Amneal Pharms, Dr Reddys Labs Ltd, Ph Health, Rubicon Research, Sciegen Pharms Inc, Torrent, Yiling, Zydus Pharms, Aurobindo Pharma, Chartwell Rx, Glenmark Pharms Ltd, Jubilant Generics, Pharmobedient, Taro, Teva, Watson Labs, Zydus Pharms Usa Inc, Ajanta Pharma Ltd, Amring Pharms, Impax Labs Inc, Actavis Totowa, Aiping Pharm Inc, Alembic Pharms Ltd, Alkem Labs Ltd, Chartwell Molecular, Granules, Hikma Pharms, Ipca Labs, Jubilant Cadista, Lupin Ltd, Natco Pharma, Rising, Roxane, Taro Pharm Inds, Torrent Pharms, Unichem Labs Ltd, Zennova, and Zydus Pharms Usa, and is included in fifty-seven NDAs.
+Lamotrigine is the generic ingredient in six branded drugs marketed by Owp Pharms, Glaxosmithkline Llc, Actavis Elizabeth, Alembic, Amneal Pharms, Dr Reddys Labs Ltd, Ph Health, Rubicon Research, Sciegen Pharms, Torrent, Yiling, Zydus Pharms, Aurobindo Pharma, Chartwell Rx, Glenmark Pharms Ltd, Jubilant Generics, Pharmobedient, Taro, Teva, Watson Labs, Zydus Pharms Usa Inc, Ajanta Pharma Ltd, Amring Pharms, Impax Labs Inc, Actavis Totowa, Aiping Pharm Inc, Alembic Pharms Ltd, Alkem Labs Ltd, Chartwell Molecular, Granules, Hikma Pharms, Ipca Labs, Jubilant Cadista, Lupin Ltd, Natco Pharma, Rising, Roxane, Taro Pharm Inds, Torrent Pharms, Unichem Labs Ltd, Zennova, and Zydus Pharms Usa, and is included in fifty-nine NDAs.
 There are three patents protecting this compound and two Paragraph IV challenges.
 Additional information is available in the individual branded drug profile pages.

 Lamotrigine has forty-four patent family members in thirty countries.